$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 • Families who can't afford a $3,000+ private admissions consultant but need more than a $3 Etsy transcript template with no instructions on how to fill it in

-After Using the Framework, You'll Be Able To
+After Using the Admissions Translation System, You'll Be Able To

 • Produce a professional, college-ready transcript that looks like it came from a registrar — not a Word document you formatted at midnight